buddhist-uni/buddhist-uni.github.io/_content/booklets/thirty-seven-practices-of-a-bodhisattva.md

 olid: OL37081050M
 ---

+> Armed with the attitude of loving-kindness and compassion, we naturally no longer have any external enemies.

-A classic, Tibetan summary of Bodhisattva ethics and practices and how they transform your mind and character.
+A commentary on [the classic, Tibetan summary of Bodhisattva practices](/content/essays/practices-of-all-bodhisattvas_zangpo-tokme) explaining how they transform our mind and character.